mihirbpi/facial-expression-recognizer/README.md

 # facial-expression-recognizer
-Detecting facial expressions using OpenCV, MediaPipe Holistic, and PyTorch neural networks
+Detecting facial expressions with neural networks using OpenCV, MediaPipe Holistic, and PyTorch